kendisbrow/KenDisbrow.github.io/about.md

 permalink: /about/
 ---
 I write about stuff I care about: critical thinking, management consulting, and business.
-*Informed* opinion supported by facts where possible.
+Supported by facts where possible.

 I try and discuss gray areas with nuance and sensitivity.
 I won't always succeed.

-If you're interested in my qualifications, look around.
-I've been here a while and am not hard to find.
+I welcome feedback.

-Contact information, including the social media I use, can be found in the footer of this site.
+Contact information can be found in the footer of this site.

-I can be bought to speak or tell stories about any topic I write about.
-If any of this piques your interest, contact me.
+I'm willing to speak or tell stories about any topic here.
+If any of this piques your interest, feel free to contact me.

 Please enjoy.